vippsas/vipps-woocommerce/README.txt

 == Changelog ==

 = 1.18.0 =
 * Added: Support for WooCommerce checkout blocks.
-This allows Vipps/MobilePay Recurring Payments to be used with the new standard checkout.
+This allows Vipps/MobilePay recurring payments to be used with the new standard checkout.

 = 1.17.3 =
 * Fixed: No longer use the `wp_safe_remote_post` function and instead use `wp_remote_post` because it causes problems on some hosts, and our calls are to endpoints returned by Vipps MobilePay either way.